 Associated Assessment Criteria for Exit Level Outcome 1:

-• Produce art works in disciplines of either Painting, Printmaking, Ceramics: Fine Art, or Drawing, which shows coherence in form and content and is relevant and functional within the contemporary art making perspective.
+• Produce artworks in disciplines of either Painting, Printmaking, Ceramics: Fine Art, or Drawing, which show coherence in form and content and are relevant and functional within the contemporary art-making perspective.

 • Use technical skills in art practice in a professional way.